houseofxyz/attack-vm/README.md

 So if you don't want Defender "eating" your payloads/tools use these directories.

-Also, the hostname is randomly generated in the format `WRKLXXXXXXXXX`.
+Also, the hostname is randomly generated in the format `RNDXXXXXXXXX`.